 Mandarin Orange Jelly Recipe

-- 600 ml Mandarin orange juice from about 20 Mandarin oranges
+- 600 millilitres Mandarin orange juice, from about 20 Mandarin oranges

 - Set a small saucepan over low heat.

 - Place the gelatin leaves in a bowl and cover with 500ml cold water, soak for a few minutes until softened.